ahmetozer/iptables-ddns/Readme.md

 ## How it works ?

 The application needs two configuration files which are config.json and iptables.list.
-Config list includes default configurations for the application such as name server,default interval and default mode (ip,ip6) and hosts.
+Config list includes default configurations for the application such as name server, default interval and default mode (ip,ip6) and hosts.
-After loading config file at startup, the system starts to update functions per domain.
-Each update function resolves domains and if there is a change, functions inspect the iptables.list and if its related to domain, function executes iptables to apply new rules and removes old rules.
+After loading the config file at startup, the system starts to update functions per domain.
+Each update function resolves domains and if there is a change, functions inspect the iptables.list and if it`s related to domain, the function executes iptables to apply new rules and removes old rules.

 ## Why ?

-Many devices such as modem and routers have a ddns support even if too old.
+Many devices such as modem and routers have DDNS support even if too old.
 Many clients don`t have a static IP and their addresses change in every new PPPoE session.
-With this you can allow requests to services in bare port or ip without using proxy or vpn tools.
+With this, you can allow requests to services in bare port or IP without using proxy or VPN tools.

-Another development reason for this system is to expose different services on the same port for per ip addresses with DNAT rule.
+Another development reason for this system is to expose different services on the same port per IP addresses with DNAT rule.

 ## Configuration